strongtz/i915-sriov-dkms/README.md

 This package is **highly experimental**, you should only use it when you know what you are doing.

+You need to install this dkms module in **both host and VM!**

 For Arch Linux users, it is available in AUR. [i915-sriov-dkms-git](https://aur.archlinux.org/packages/i915-sriov-dkms-git)

 Latest tested kernel version on Arch Linux: `6.0.9-arch1-1`

+Tested usages:

+- VA-API video acceleration in VM (need to remove any other display device such as virtio-gpu)

 ## My testing cmdline